 - 1Wash and dry the fresh produce.

-2 cloves garlic
+4 cloves garlic

-¼ tsp thyme 1 tsp salt ¼ tsp black pepper 1 tbsp butter, unsalted
+2 tsp salt ¼ tsp black pepper 1 tbsp butter, unsalted

 - 9Ensure pasta is mostly submerged in cooking liquid while cooking.
 Stirring frequently, simmer, uncovered, until pasta is cooked through, vegetables have softened and liquid has reduced.
 About 8-10 minutes.

-4 oz Parmesan cheese
+8 oz Parmesan cheese

-- 10Stir in heavy cream and Parmesan.
-Garnish with reserved green onions.
+- 12Return pasta and veggies to the pot.
+Stir in heavy cream and Parmesan.
 Serve immediately.
 Enjoy!

-4 fl oz heavy cream
+4 fl oz (½ cup) heavy cream